dbrak/RepData_PeerAssessment1/PA1_template.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##      41    9819   10770   10770   12810   21190
 ```
+As you can see from the mean and median data, the new data data set is consistent with the old one which is to be expected since we used the mean from each interval to populate the missing values.

 ## Are there differences in activity patterns between weekdays and weekends?